 Miss Maureen Jones, Managing Director, has over 20 years' experience at senior level in the natural resource sector.
-She has been Managing Director of Conroy Gold and Natural Resources since 1998 and was a founding director of that company.
+She has been Managing Director of Conroy Gold since 1998 and was a founding director of the Company.
 She joined Conroy Petroleum and Natural Resources Plc on its foundation in 1980 and was a director and board member of Conroy Petroleum/ARCON from 1986 to 1994.
 Ms. Jones has a medical background and specialised in the radiographic aspects of Nuclear Medicine before becoming a manager with International Medical Corporation in 1977.

 Mr. James Jones, Finance Director, has been associated with the natural resources industry for many years.
-A Chartered Accountant, he was Finance Director of Conroy Petroleum and Natural Resources/ARCON from its formation until 1994.
-He was a founding director of Conroy Gold and Natural Resources and has served as Finance Director and Secretary of that company.
+A Chartered Accountant, he was finance director of Conroy Petroleum and Natural Resources/ARCON from its formation until 1994.
+He was a founding director of Conroy Gold and Natural Resources and has served as Finance Director and secretary of the company since its inception.
+He joined Conroy Petroleum and Natural Resources Plc on its foundation in 1980 and was finance director of Conroy Petroleum/ARCON from 1980 to 1994.

-Mr. Séamus Fitzpatrick, Deputy Chairman, has worked in both corporate finance and private equity in London and New York with Morgan Stanley, JP Morgan and Banker's Trust.
+Mr. Séamus Fitzpatrick, Non-executive Director, has worked in both corporate finance and private equity in London and New York with Morgan Stanley, JP Morgan and Banker's Trust.
 In 1999 he co-founded CapVest of which he is Managing Partner (which has raised funds in excess of £2.0 billion).
 He is Chairman of the Mater Private Hospital and of Valeo Foods and is a board member of Reno Norden.
-He is also a director of Conroy Gold and Natural Resources plc.
+He is also a director and Deputy Chairman of Conroy Gold and Natural Resources Plc.